 One concern some people have is that the condom will get lost in their vagina - if it gets pushed into the vagina, simply insert your fingers until you feel the ring, pull the condom out, and replace it.

 Additionally, the following events are rare but can occur: discomfort during insertion, pain after insertion before sex, discomfort during sex, burning sensation, rash or itching.

 Many people say the internal condom enhances pleasure during intercourse.
 For people with vaginas, the outer ring can help stimulate the clitoris.
 For people with penises, it’s wider than the external condom, which can be more comfortable.
 You can use the internal condom in any sexual position.

 Internal condoms are reimbursable through insurance and can be prescribed by a doctor.

 Does it protect me against sexually transmitted infections?

 The nice thing about internal condoms is that they provide protection against sexually transmitted infections (STIs).
-Because of this, internal condoms can also be used in the anus for protection against STIs.
+With typical use, internal condoms are about 79% effective.
+If used perfectly, they are 95% effective.